bitrise-io/devcenter/_articles/tips-and-tricks/dont-mark-build-failed-if-step-fails.md

 ---
-menus: tips-and-tricks
 title: Don't mark the Build as failed if a given step would fail (ignore the error of the Step)
+menu:
+  tips-and-tricks:
+    weight: 8

 ---
 *To do this you have to switch to `bitrise.yml` mode (open the Workflow Editor on bitrise.io -> left side: click on `bitrise.yml` to switch to the interactive `bitrise.yml` editor).*